Got a question about Mt Pelerin? Browse the categories below to see if we have answered it already.

 The whole Mt Pelerin ecosystem is built as blockchain agnostic, in other words it is designed to be indifferent to which blockchain is used to make a transaction.

-Clients will actually be able to choose on which blockchain they want to issue their deposits/assets , and afterwards they will be able to switch from one blockchain to another effortlessly.
+Our long-term goal is to let customers choose on which blockchain they want to issue their deposits/assets , and let them switch from one blockchain to another effortlessly.

-Currently, we support Ethereum and RSK, as both share the same technology stack (Web3 / Solidity).
-We will be able to integrate any blockchain that supports this stack.
+Currently, our prototype supports Ethereum and RSK, as both share the same technology stack (Web3 / Solidity).
+We would be able to integrate any blockchain that supports this stack.

-There are two APIs: one on-chain (i.e. the smart contracts) and a more classic one off-chain (restfull API).
-We will keep them consistent with one another, however they might serve different purposes.
-The on-chain API aims at ensuring quality of services (enforced by smart contracts) at a certain cost (gas consumption) and time.
-The off-chain API aims at providing the best access to the platform in terms of experience, speed and completeness.
+Our plan is to make two APIs: one on-chain (i.e. the smart contracts) and a more classic one off-chain (restfull API).
+We would keep them consistent with one another, however they might serve different purposes.
+The on-chain API will aim at ensuring quality of services (enforced by smart contracts) at a certain cost (gas consumption) and time.
+The off-chain API will aim at providing the best access to the platform in terms of experience, speed and completeness.
 All data and operations should be available on both APIs but not with the same SLA.
-Market data will be provided once a day on-chain.
-Liquidity will not be guaranteed in the on-chain orderbook, although it will be off-chain.
+Market data would be provided once a day on-chain.
+Liquidity would not be guaranteed in the on-chain orderbook, although it would be off-chain.

-The main incentive is access the platform's liquidity and user base, and to not have to deal with the compliance layer (which is managed by our rule engine so that no micro-service or API call can breach compliance rules).
-We will also work on an incentive model to encourage development.
+The main incentive would be to access the platform's liquidity and user base, and to not have to deal with the compliance layer (which will be managed by our rule engine so that no micro-service or API call can breach compliance rules).
+We would also work on an incentive model to encourage development.